 These little beasties are basically a computer.
 Even the smallest PLC has a microprocessor, that qualifies it as a computer.

-Yes a computer, but not in the generally accepted (home PC) form, they are what you would term as an industrial computer.
-Built to withstand very harsh environments.
+Yes a computer, but not in the generally accepted home PC form, they are what you would term as an industrial computer.
+Built to withstand very harsh environments, they run a single program.
 Find out what makes a PLC tick and how they work.

 Their appearance (of the smaller ones at least) is rather nondescript as most look like a smallish box with rows of screws on top and bottom.
 This is because they are manufactured to withstand harsh environments and be very reliable performing its programmed task (or tasks).